emerald-dao/beginner-dapp-course/chapter3.0/day3/README.md

 You can confirm the Flow CLI is installed by going to a terminal and typing `flow version`.
 If a version appears, you're good to go.

-### flow.json

-> Now that we have the Flow CLI installed, go to your terminal and `cd` into your project directory.

-> Type `flow init`

-This will create a `flow.json` file inside your project.
-This is needed to deploy contracts and to give us compile errors inside our Cadence code.

 ## Flow Folder

 Inside of our Emerald DApp, let's make a new folder called `flow`.